-If you’re looking to transport a cake long distance, want to know how to transport a cake in the car or in hot weather, this advice from The Cake Professionals and other cake experts is for you!
+If you’re looking to transport a cake long distance, want to know how to transport a cake in the car or in hot weather, this advice from the founders of The Cake Professionals and other cake experts is for you!

 Transporting cakes may seem like a daunting task, but it doesn’t have to be!
 We’ve gathered top tips to get your cakes, bakes and makes safely to their destination.

 Whether you’re transporting large cakes, lots of cakes, tired cakes, cakes with models (or a combination of them all!), we’ve got you covered with plenty of advice on how to transport a cake.
-It’s over to The Cake Professionals and our other cake experts…
+It’s over to Phil and Christine Jensen, directors of The Cake Professionals and our other cake experts…

 We (Phil and Christine) vividly remember delivering the first paid-for cake we ever made.
 Every bump in the road was a mountain.
 Every roundabout was taken at snail’s pace.
 Nearly seven years later, we’ve delivered hundreds of cakes, yet each delivery is still worth considering.
 Along the road of our own business we’ve learned some important lessons in getting cakes safely from A to B.